Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 In both label cases, a silent or below-threshold minority cannot veto the aligned cohort.
-A below-threshold conflicting or unacquirable entropy hash is handled by the conflict path and falls back if the bounded observation window does not resolve it.
+A below-threshold conflicting or unacquirable entropy hash is handled by the conflict path and falls back if the bounded window does not produce a quorum-aligned hash.

 If no entropy hash reaches the entropy gate threshold before the bounded deadline, the round must fall back to the Tier 1 consensus-bound digest.
 This